-Radioactive and Residual Waste - The disposal of residual solids is also problematic given potential for contamination of water and soil.
-These wastes can include drill cuttings, debris, and materials that settle out from wastewater or remain following evaporation of fluids in open pits.
-Because these residual solids can contain heavy metals, NORMS, and other contaminants, the trucking of these substances to landfills allows them to accumulate indefinitely (Urbina, 2011).
-According to the Observer-Reporter, a truckload of waste triggered a radioactivity alarm at a disposal site in Yukon, Greene County.
-Testing revealed it contained nine times the Pennsylvania standard for radium 226 (Kinsell, 2013).
-The risk of radioactivity in shale operations is the subject of further investigation, including recently announced plans for a study by the Marcellus Shale Coalition and the Pennsylvania Independent Oil and Gas Association (PIOGA) (2013).
+Residual solids include drill cuttings, debris, and materials that settle out from wastewater or remain following evaporation of fluids in open pits.
+Because these residual solids can contain heavy metals, naturally occurring radioactive material (NORMS), and other contaminants, their disposal can be problematic.
+Using landfills for disposal allows these substances to accumulate indefinitely (Urbina, 2011) and also risks contamination of water and soil.
+According to a local newspaper in Greene County, Pennsylvania a truckload of waste triggered a radioactivity alarm at a disposal site.
+Testing revealed it contained nine times the state standard for radium 226 (Kinsell, 2013).